isteves/two-bookdowns-example/README.md

 You can view the two bookdown books here: [dir1](https://isteves.github.io/two-bookdowns-example/dir1/) & [dir2](https://isteves.github.io/two-bookdowns-example/dir2/)

+Forking or cloning this repo will give you structure to build your own books.
+Some files (like `.travis.yml`) may not copy over perfectly, so you may need to rebuild them (using `file.create("FILENAME")` in R and then pasting in the content, for example) or use file-specific functions (`devtools::use_travis()`).
+I'm not sure which files are "problem files" but I can add that info here if someone tells me.

 ## Updating the book

 If you have the repo connected to RStudio as a project (for example, via [this guide](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN)), updating the book is easy!
 Just edit the *.Rmd, stage & commit the changes, and push to the online repository!
 Travis will do the rest.